deintech/totem-zmk-config/README.md

 ---

-## Usage
+## Usage Guide

 ### Power

-The keyboard can be powered either by **USB-C cable** or **built-in battery**.
+Your keyboard can be powered by **USB-C cable** or its **built-in battery**.

-To turn on **battery power**, slide the power switch to the **left** (when seem from behind)."

-The two halves pair automatically when both are powered.
+* **Battery Power:** To turn on battery power, slide the power switch to the **right** on both halves.
+The two halves will pair automatically.

-- To use in wired mode:
+  > The power switch controls battery power only.
+When connected via USB-C, the keyboard is powered and functions even if the switch is off.

-Connect the left half to your device via USB-C.
+* **Wired Mode:** Connect the left half to your device using a USB-C cable.

-- To use in wireless (Bluetooth) mode:
-Power on the left half (battery switch ON).
+* **Wireless (Bluetooth) Mode:** Power on both halves using the battery switch.
 No cable is needed.

-> The power switch controls battery power only.
-When connected by cable, the keyboard is powered and works even if the switch is off.

-### Charge
+### Charging

-To charge your boards you must put the half you want to charge in the ON position and connect it to a power source (it can be your computer) through the USB port.
+To charge a half, ensure its power switch is in the **ON** position, then connect it to a power source (e.g., your computer) via its USB-C port.

 ### Reset

-Pressing it once resets the keyboard (power cycle so essentially equivalent to turning it off and then back on).
+The reset button offers two functions:

+* **Single Press:** Resets the keyboard (power cycles).
-Pressing it twice quickly puts into programming mode, if you plug it into your computer it shows up as a USB device instead of a keyboard; you can then drag and drop or copy and paste your firmware file to update your keymap.
+* **Double Press (quick):** Puts the keyboard into programming mode.
+When connected to your computer, it will appear as a USB device, allowing you to drag and drop or copy/paste firmware files for keymap updates.

-### Configure
+### Firmware

-The wireless version of the Totem use ZMK as their firmware, you can find out more at [ZMK docs](https://zmk.dev/docs)

-These pages will guide you to create your own keymap (follow them after your user-setup) [customization](https://zmk.dev/docs/customization) and [keymaps](https://zmk.dev/docs/features/keymaps)

-Once you make changes to your keymap, you can download the firmware from the github actions tab of your repo.
-Since the keyboards come pre-flashed, you only need to flash the left half to change your keymaps.
-You can do it by following these steps:
+Your Totem wireless keyboard uses **ZMK firmware**.
+For in-depth information, customization guides, and keymap creation, refer to the [ZMK documentation](https://zmk.dev/docs), specifically the [customization](https://zmk.dev/docs/customization) and [keymaps](https://zmk.dev/docs/features/keymaps) sections after your initial user setup.

+**Updating Firmware:**
+To update your keymap, you generally only need to flash the left half.
+However, for certain changes or troubleshooting, you may need to flash both.

+**To flash a single half:**

-1. Turn off both halves
+1. Turn off the half you intend to flash.

-2. Plug in the left half into your computer (without turning it on)
+2. Plug the half into your computer (ensure it's off).

-3. "Double tap" the reset button
+3. Double-press the reset button quickly.

-4. After the previous step you should see a new storage device in your computer **XIAO-SENSE**.
-Drag and drop (or copy and paste) the firmware file `totem_left-seeduino_xiao_ble-zmk.uf2` which you should have generated and downloaded by following the guides linked above.
+4. A new storage device, **XIAO-SENSE**, will appear on your computer.
+Drag and drop (or copy/paste) the appropriate firmware file (e.g., `totem_left-seeduino_xiao_ble-zmk.uf2` for the left half, or `totem_right-seeduino_xiao_ble-zmk.uf2` for the right) onto it.

-5. Wait until the storage device automatically disappears from your computer, this should not take longer than a few seconds.
+5. Wait for the storage device to automatically disappear (a few seconds).

-6. Unplug the board from your computer
+6. Unplug the board.

-7. Follow the procedure in [Power ON](#power)
+7. Follow the [Power](#power) instructions to turn it ON.

-> Flashing the left half is usually enough.
-Flash both halves if some changes don’t take effect.
+**When to flash both halves:**
+* If new keymap changes don't take effect after flashing only the left half.
+* If you are updating to a new major version of ZMK firmware.
+* **If you are experiencing persistent Bluetooth connection issues between the two halves or with your host device.** This is often resolved by ensuring both halves have compatible and up-to-date firmware.

+### Bluetooth Connection Troubleshooting (Reset Firmware Shield)

+If you are experiencing persistent issues with Bluetooth connections (e.g., halves not pairing, intermittent disconnections, or difficulty connecting to your computer), performing a "settings reset" on both halves can often resolve the problem.
+This clears all saved Bluetooth profiles and settings.

+**To perform a settings reset on both halves:**

+1.  **Generate the "settings reset" firmware:** You will need to modify your ZMK configuration to build a special "settings reset" `.uf2` file.
+Refer to the ZMK documentation on "Connection Issues" or "Reset Behaviors" for detailed instructions on how to include the `settings_reset` shield in your `build.yaml` (if using GitHub Actions) or how to build it locally.
+This will produce a specific `.uf2` file for settings reset.
+2.  **Flash the "settings reset" firmware to the left half:** Follow the "To flash a single half" procedure above, but use the "settings reset" `.uf2` file generated in step 1.
+3.  **Flash the "settings reset" firmware to the right half:** Repeat the "To flash a single half" procedure for the right half, using the "settings reset" `.uf2` file.
+4.  **Re-flash your regular left firmware:** After resetting both halves, they will not automatically pair.
+Flash your standard `totem_left-seeduino_xiao_ble-zmk.uf2` file to the left half using the "To flash a single half" procedure.
+5.  **Re-flash your regular right firmware:** Flash your standard `totem_right-seeduino_xiao_ble-zmk.uf2` file to the right half using the "To flash a single half" procedure.
+6.  **Re-pair the halves:** After both halves are flashed with their regular firmware, ensure both are powered on.
+You may need to press the reset button on both halves simultaneously or briefly turn them off and on again to encourage them to re-pair.
+7.  **Forget and Reconnect on Host Device:** On your computer or host device, "forget" or "remove" the keyboard from your Bluetooth devices list, then initiate a new pairing process.

 ---